 I want to make your day, not only special, but easy as well.
 I love helping couples get the images they want, making them smile, and letting them catch their breath.
 It’s a huge day in your life and huge headaches come with planning a wedding.
 I have been photographing weddings for 30 years and I have seen what can happen.
 I would love to give you some tips and tricks to help with your day.

 This is your day, I want you to enjoy your wedding and relive the story for generations with the images.

 A few of my Brides

-Over the last thirty years of being a photographer, I have developed a style, honed & perfected it, and changed styles.
-Instead of being a photo journalist, a portrait photographer, a candid connoisseur, I pretty much cover all the bases.
-A lot of photographers claim this style or that, but wedding or fluid, constantly changing,; locations, lighting, people, actions.
-So yes, a portrait photographer will work great for a photo of your parents, but someone that is fast and can catch candids is gonna get a great picture of your brides maids lunging for the bouquet toss, and a photo journalist is going to be able to tell a story with a series of photos… I have used all those styles and do use them all at any one wedding or event.
+Over the last thirty years of being a photographer, I have developed, honed & perfected a style, and then, changed styles.
+Instead of being a photo journalist, a portrait photographer, a candid connoisseur, I cover all the bases.
+A lot of photographers claim this style or that, but weddings are fluid, constantly changing; locations, lighting, people, action.
+So yes, a portrait photographer will work great for a photo of your parents, but someone that is fast can catch candids and get a great picture of your brides maids fighting for the bouquet toss, and a photo journalist is going to be able to tell a story with a single image.
+I use all those styles at your wedding.